bridgetownrb/bridgetown/bridgetown-website/src/_docs/resources.md

 * **has_many**: multiple resources you want to reference will define the slug of the current resource in their front matter

 The inflections between the various singular and plural relation names are handled by Bridgetown's inflector automatically.
 If you need to customize the inflector with words it doesn't specifically recognize, you can add additional rules in the [`config/initializers.rb`](/docs/configuration/initializers#inflector) file.

+## External Content Sources

+You can also load resources for your project, such as Markdown files and associated images, from folders outside of a Bridgetown site project.
+This is ideal for content authored using third-party applications such as Obsidian.
+[Read this documentation to learn more.](/docs/content/external-sources)

 ## Configuring Permalinks